Engaged Service Scholars

-The service mindset of the program challenges students to explore and discover new ways in which they can apply service to their academic and postgraduate career by fostering civic engagement between the university, its students and its community, and by cultivating involvement and relationships at a local and global level.
-By enriching the service-learning experience, students will visibly see their attributions as meaningful work and learn how to continue to grow as effective servant leaders.
+The program challenges students to explore and discover new ways in which they can apply service to their academic and postgraduate career by fostering civic engagement between the university, its students and its community, and by cultivating involvement and relationships at a local and global level.
+Students will complete 200 civic engagement hours during their enrollment of the program in four areas:

 Advocacy and Influencing Policy